 (Pastoral Care, Education, Homiletics, Evangelism, Missions, Spiritual Warfare, & Worship)

-Taking the course full time would resemble the residential version of the school, except of course you would not need to leave your current location to take it.
-This option would require an agreement with your Campus Leadership for you lay aside your usual duties for the 12 weeks of the course.
+Taking the course full-time would resemble the residential version of the school, except that you would not need to leave your current location to participate.
+This option would require an agreement with your Campus Leadership for you to lay aside your usual duties for the 12-week course.

-Being a full time course, you would be expected to read full time for 6 days a week.
-A reading plan would be drawn up in consultation with your school leader, in order to achieve the required 7000 pages.
+Since this a full-time course, you would be expected to read full-time for 6 days a week.
+A reading plan will be drawn up in consultation with your school leader, in order to achieve the required 7000 pages.

-Taking the course part time would mean extending the above over nine months instead of three.
+Taking the course part-time would mean extending the above over nine months instead of three.
 In this case, an agreement would have to be made to set aside 1-2 days, or 12-15 hours in your normal weekly schedule.
-This time would be spent reading and note taking, as given the longer time involved taking notes of what you are reading will be even more important.
+This time would be spent reading and note-taking, since the increased time commitment to taking notes would be even more important.

-A reading plan would be worked out to cover the nine months, based on a three term, twelve-week schedule-with agreed breaks between the terms.
-Online one on one sessions will also be a part of this option, but more spread out, approximately one every three weeks.
+A reading plan would be worked out to cover the nine months, based on a three term (twelve-week), schedule with agreed breaks between each term.
+Online one-on-one sessions will also be a part of this option, but more spread out, approximately one every three weeks.